somewhere-beer/somewhere.beer/docs/specification.md

 #### Beer page

 Beginning right below the navbar on the top center will be the name of the beer.
-Below this title on the upper-left will be where any pictures we have of the beer will be displayed.
-(If we have more than one picture, toggle controls will be displayed at the bottom of the picture; otherwise, a caption will be displayed.)
-On the right of the picture will be a bullet list of the beer’s key attributes.
+There will be a bullet list of the beer’s key attributes.
 Centered on the page below these elements will be a description of the beer.
 If there are staff tasting notes for the beer, they will be presented below the beer description.
-Staff tasting notes will be labeled with a staff member's name and avatar, followed by their tasting notes.
+Staff tasting notes will be labeled with a staff member's name followed by their tasting notes.

 #### About Us page

-At the top of the page, there will a title of "About Us," followed by some information about the project and site.
+At the top of the page, there will a title of "About Us".
 The next element shall be a “Team members” section header, followed by a short block for each team member.
-Each team member's block will contain the team member’s name, a picture, and some brief text.
+Each team member's block will contain the team member’s name and some brief text.

 #### License page